-These maps provide an overview of all engineering and infrastructure projects currently in planning or under construction in each neighbourhood.
+Review the current engineering and infrastructure projects in planning or under construction.
 They include project locations as well as brief descriptions of the work being done.

 This section includes a list of some of Langley City's biggest infrastructure and amenity projects being planned for implementation soon.